-Security officials face questions about gyrocopter stunt
+Security officials face questions over gyrocopter stunt

 Washington — Congressional lawmakers want security officials to explain how they determined that a small gyrocopter piloted by a Florida postal carrier didn’t pose a threat to the nation’s capital when it flew through restricted airspace.

 “Multiple weapons” were aimed at the gyrocopter, but officials decided not to bring it down in part for fear of harming tourists and others on the National Mall, lawmakers said.
 The incident exposed a gap in efforts to ensure the security of the White House, the Capitol and other critical buildings in Washington.

 “It all ended safe.
 There was no loss of life.
 It’s their judgment call to make,” said Rep. Jason Chaffetz, R-Utah, chairman of the House Oversight Committee.

 The panel plans to hold a hearing April 29 with representatives of six agencies charged with protecting Washington and its airspace: the Secret Service, U.S. Capitol Police, Congress’ Sergeant at Arms, the Federal Aviation Administration, North American Aerospace Defense Command, or NORAD, and the U.S. Park Police.
 Three of the agencies — the FAA, NORAD and the Park Police — were no-shows at a closed-door briefing Wednesday with panel members, irking the lawmakers.

 “They’ve got a lot of explaining to do” about why they did not attend the briefing, Chaffetz said.